-Blanca Berthier joined The Pearson Institute in 2018 as executive director of the Pearson Global Forum.
+Blanca Berthier joined The Pearson Institute in 2018 as executive director of The Pearson Global Forum.

 Previously, Berthier was the director of international programs at the Chicagoland Chamber of Commerce, leading the organization’s efforts to help Chicago’s corporate community in their international strategies and initiatives.
-In this role, she was responsible for managing and expanding partnerships and strengthening relations with Chicago’s diplomatic corps, the international business community, nonprofits and governments.
+In this role, she was responsible for managing and expanding partnerships and strengthening relations with Chicago’s diplomatic corps, the international business community, nonprofits, and governments.

-Prior to this role, Berthier was executive director of the U.S.-Mexico Chamber of Commerce Midwest Chapter, where she was responsible for implementing the strategy, design and execution of Chamber events.
+Prior to this role, Berthier was executive director of the US-Mexico Chamber of Commerce Midwest Chapter, where she was responsible for implementing the strategy, design and execution of Chamber events.
 Berthier previously worked for the private sector in marketing and community events, as well as for the Mexican government first in Mexico City and later as Mexico’s deputy trade commissioner for the Midwestern United States.
-Berthier holds a BA in International Relations from the United States International University, Mexico City campus, and an MA in Philosophy from De Paul University.
+Berthier holds a BA in international relations from the United States International University, Mexico City campus, and an MA in philosophy from De Paul University.

 Alex Carr joined The Pearson Institute in 2017.

 Carr previously worked in Washington, DC, at the US Department of State in the Bureau of Western Hemisphere Affairs, where she interned on the Colombia desk during the final stages of the peace negotiations.
 She also worked at the nonprofit Drug Policy Alliance, where she focused on federal criminal justice reform advocacy, as well as at the government and public affairs firm Cornerstone Government Affairs.
 Carr received an MA in Latin American studies from Georgetown University’s School of Foreign Service in 2017, with a certificate in refugees and humanitarian emergencies.